pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC6001.md

 Of course, supported multiple screen modes does have an overhead, as a result if you don't use either mode 1 or mode2, then you can exclude their code from being included using the following pragmas: `-pragma-define:CLIB_DISABLE_MODE0=1` and `-pragma-define:CLIB_DISABLE_MODE1=1`

+# Input

+The keyboard doesn’t support simultaneous keypresses and can sometimes lag.
+As a result if you’re writing games then it’s best to use the joystick() function call.

 # Emulator Hints